 The day after the anesthesia wears off, you’ll likely be too uncomfortable to perform normal activities.
 Find a comfortable place to relax and don’t do anything stressful.
 I recommend watching TV on your couch or bed.
 Schedule time off from work or school, so you can quickly and fully recover.

-Be sure to stock-up on soft foods (like apple sauce and cottage cheese), and avoid hard or chewy foods immediately after your extraction.
+If you’re wondering what to eat after wisdom teeth removal, be sure to stock-up on soft foods (like applesauce and cottage cheese), and avoid hard or chewy foods immediately after your extraction.
 Tobacco and alcohol should be completely avoided while healing.

 What is a dry socket?
 What does it look like?